Kipper-Lang/Kipper/kipper/web/README.md

 ## Kipper Docs

-Proper documentation for the Kipper language is available [here](https://kipper-lang.org/docs)!
+Proper documentation for the Kipper language is available at https://docs.kipper-lang.org!

+## Contributing to Kipper

+If you want to contribute to Kipper, we have a full guide explaining the structure of Kipper and how to use GitHub issues and pull requests.
+Check it out [here](https://github.com/Luna-Klatzer/Kipper/blob/main/CONTRIBUTING.md)!

+If you have any questions or concerns, you can open up a discussion page [here](https://github.com/Luna-Klatzer/Kipper/discussions)!

+We appreciate any feedback or help!
+Kipper is open-source and free for anyone, help us make it even better! 🦊❤️

 ## Copyright and License